CMU-17-356/cmu-17-356.github.io/docs/assignments/HW1.md

 * What makes your solution special and distinguishes it from the competition?

-#### Value Propositions (10 points)
+#### 2. Value Propositions (10 points)

 Recall the template for a good value proposition:

-For *your target customer* who are struggling with *problem/pain point*, our product is a *product category* that provides *key benefits/gains*.
+For **_your target customer_** who is struggling with **_problem/pain point_**,
+our product is a **_product category_** that provides **_key benefits/gains_**.
-Unlike *competitors/current solutions*, we offer *unique differentiator/feature*.
+Unlike **_competitors/current solutions_**, we offer **_unique differentiator/feature_**.

+Replace each bold, italic entry in the template with specifics from your product idea.

 * Write two unique value propositions for your product.

-#### Minimal Viable Product (20 points)
+#### 3. Minimal Viable Product (20 points)

 A minimal viable product (MVP) represents the simplest expression of your idea in demo form.
 A good MVP can answer the three questions of viability:

-1. Does people want it?
+1. Do people want it?
 2. Can you build it?
 3. Can you make money doing it?

+For this question:

    * Provide two examples of evidence from your user discovery interviews (from different interviewees) that people want your product.
 (6 points)

    * Provide evidence that this kind of product can be built (e.g. it has been built by you or a competitor in the past, or an outside estimate or analysis has shown it can be built, or describe how to build it as a composition of well-understood components, etc.).
 (7 points)

    * Provide an estimate of the amount of money your product could make.
 For example, you could talk about possible subscription or ad revenue, the market valuation of a competitor, or provide data from your user discovery interviews.
 (7 points)

 ## HW1c: Product Pitch